 In 2008, anti-gay forces in Florida pushed through an anti-marriage constitutional amendment that excluded same-sex couples from marriage and prohibited same-sex couples from attaining any form of legal family status.

-Several jurisdictions, including Miami, Orlando, and Tampa, have passed protections for domestic partners.
+Several jurisdictions, including Miami, Orlando, and Tampa, passed protections for domestic partners.

 GROUPS ACTIVELY WORKING ON MARRIAGE: